 How to Qualify for JobKeeper 2.0 Beyond 27 Sept 2020?

-To be eligible for JobKeeper payments from 28 September 2020, an actual decline in turnover test will need to be satisfied (conditions apply for this test).
+To be eligible for JobKeeper payments from 28 September 2020, an actual decline in the turnover test will need to be satisfied (conditions apply for this test).

 Extension 1: from 28 Sept 2020 to 3 Jan 2021

-The actual decline in turnover test will be satisfied when the current GST turnover for the quarter ended 30 Sept 2020 has declined by the specified shortfall percentage in comparison to the GST turnover for the quarter ended 30 Sept 2019.
+The actual decline in the turnover test will be satisfied when the current GST turnover for the quarter ended 30 Sept 2020 has declined by the specified shortfall percentage in comparison to the GST turnover for the quarter ended 30 Sept 2019.

 Extension 2: from 4 Jan 2021 to 28 March 2021

-The actual decline in turnover test will be satisfied when the current GST turnover for the quarter ended 31 Dec 2020 has declined by the specified shortfall percentage in comparison to the GST turnover for the quarter ended 31 Dec 2019.
+The actual decline in the turnover test will be satisfied when the current GST turnover for the quarter ended 31 Dec 2020 has declined by the specified shortfall percentage in comparison to the GST turnover for the quarter ended 31 Dec 2019.